 Everything is smarter these days, but the thermostat market has really benefited from the upgrade.
 Being able to program your thermostat to turn or off at specific times and locations can save you a lot of cash.
 Even better, many smart thermostats learn how your home heats up, so can turn off the boiler earlier, saving money and keeping your home at a better temperature.
-Winters no longer have to be hideously expensive.
+Winters no longer have to be hideously expensive or uncomfortable, as you can see from our best smart thermostats.

-Before we dive into the main reviews, it’s worth explaining a little about the two main choices for smart thermostats: individual and smart radiator valves.
+The most important thing is to buy the right smart heating system for you, which is why this list has so much choice in it.
+Before we get started, there are two main types of system to choose from: standalone heating systems and systems with smart radiator valves.
 Individual thermostats simply replace the system that you have now, taking one single reading for your home.
 While you can still save money and increase usability, these systems have the same problems as dumb ones: some rooms can get too hot; others too cold.
-If you have multiple heating zones, you can often control them by buying multiple thermostats.
+A part-way solution is with multiple heating zones, using two or more smart thermostats to control zone valves.

 Smart thermostats can save you money, but to get the biggest savings, you should wire a compatible thermostat into the digital interface on your boiler.
 In the UK, this interface is primarily OpenTherm.
 Using OpenTherm, your smart thermostat controls the boiler’s heating temperature to pick the most efficient setting.